Beverley and Barmston Drain

 Although more efficient than the Holderness scheme, flooding remained a problem, because of the restrictions place on the height of embankments.
 A route for an outfall to the Humber was blocked by numerous roads and railways, an attempt to dredge the Old Harbour in 1864 proved disastrous, and pumping failed, because the water overtopped the low banks further downstream, and re-entered the drain.
 However, in 1880, agreement was reached with Holderness Drainage, and a joint scheme of dredging the river and raising the banks on both sides of it ensued.
 Steam pumping stations at Arram Beck, later replaced by one at Wilfholme, and at Hempholme contributed to the success of the land drainage scheme.

 More recently, the organisational structure has changed.
-Henry VIII's Statute of Sewers, dating from 1531, was swept away by the Land Drainage Act 1930, and responsibility passed through six bodies, ending with the Environment Agency in 1995.
-Local drainage channels were managed by an internal drainage board, and again responsibility has changed as the three IDBs managing the area have gradually merged.
+Henry VIII's Statute of Sewers 1531 (23 Hen.
+8. c.
+5) was swept away by the Land Drainage Act 1930 (20 & 21 Geo.
+5. c.
+44), and responsibility passed through six bodies, ending with the Environment Agency in 1995.
+Local drainage channels were managed by an internal drainage board, and again responsibility has changed as the three internal drainage boards managing the area have gradually merged.
 Steam pumping was replaced by diesel, and subsequently by electric pumps.